 All decisions are made by a committee of the EMT Utah Volunteer Corps.
 All decisions are final.
 The CHOICE paperwork will be filled out ONLY if you are selected to go on an expedition.

 Before you complete the Application please check out the available trips to indicate your preferences on the application.
-(See CHOICE Trips here.)
+(See Expedition Calendar here.)